El Paso Local GuideUpdated weekly · last checked Jul 1, 2026

 Updated

-East of town, this state park holds thousands of pictographs painted on the rocks centuries ago, plus world-class climbing.
+East of town, this state park holds thousands of pictographs painted on the rocks centuries ago, plus well-regarded climbing.
 You must reserve a spot before you go, so call ahead and plan a guided tour if you want to see the best art.

 Why it matters